-As part of the reviewing process on Applied, a team of three is chosen to review the candidate’s application.
-Applications are not the regular CV or cover letter, but instead a series of questions which have been chosen to better evaluate candidates for the role.
+As part of the reviewing process on Applied, we recommend that a team of three is chosen to review candidate applications.
+The Applied application offers the chance to use a series of Sift questions which have been chosen to better evaluate candidate skills and appropriateness for the role.

 Reviewers rate each answer on a scale of 1-5 stars based on how well the candidate has answered the question.
 Answers are randomised and anonymised so that reviewers have no information on candidates, but rate each answer on its own merits alone.
 A review guide is included for each question to keep the process as unbiased as possible!

 Reviews are tallied up and each candidate has a total average score that is used to assess whether they'll move on to further assessment stages.

 According to research, CVs and cover letters are not the best way to find quality hires candidates.
 This is because they promote a high degree of subjectivity and are low predictors of how well a candidate will perform on the job.
 This is what Applied attempts to solve by using role-related questions.